-Blue Apron is my top meal delivery service in New York right now, thanks to its gourmet options and wine pairings.
-With the service’s meal kit and prepared meal offerings, I get to enjoy delicious dinners from the comfort of my own home – and at a much lower cost than a NYC eatery!
+Factor is my top meal delivery service in New York right now, thanks to its easy, prepared meals and the range of diets it caters to.
+With the service’s heat-and-eat offerings, I get to enjoy delicious dinners from the comfort of my own home – and at a much lower cost than a NYC eatery!

-Even if Blue Apron isn’t the right fit for you, I’ve compiled 9 more options to suit a range of diets and budgets.
+Even if Factor isn’t the right fit for you, I’ve compiled 9 more options to suit a range of diets and budgets.
 Read on to see the best meal delivery services for all kinds of lifestyles.

-Blue Apron – Best overall meal kits in NYC
+Factor – Best overall meal delivery service in NYC

 Home Chef – Best customizable meal delivery service in NYC